mrklees/mrklees.github.io/_pages/about.md

 Our collective includes:

+**Loren** - A changeling creature enchanted by the act of effecting tangible marks on the world around them.
+Their multifaceted mediums weave together themes of nature, intimacy, and myth.

 **Zhigalka** - A professional artist working largely on the visual side of our A/V art.
 They love to work in God's programming language, Python.

 **Kalesta** - Kalesta is a visual artist who wants to make art accessible and fulfilling for as many people as possible.
 Creating art with others and facilitating artistic exploration is one of her favorite pastimes.
 They also enjoy all things mycological, listening to audiobooks at 3x speed, and caring for the small but growing collection of plants in the Haus Anima conservatory.